7 min to read

 - Update Cycle: May lag behind official server updates when API changes occur

-For most personal and small team use cases, these differences are acceptable trade-offs for the simplified deployment and reduced resource requirements.
+For most personal and small team use cases, these differences are acceptable trade-offs for simplified deployment and reduced resource requirements.

 Deployment on Kubernetes using Helm